 - acting for an Australian listed iron ore producer in an international arbitration commenced against an Asia based buyer under a long term supply contract;

-- defending regulatory enforcement proceedings against a global investment bank for alleged due diligence failings in their role on IPOs
+- defending regulatory enforcement proceedings in Hong Kong against a global investment bank for alleged due diligence failings in their role on China IPOs;

-- defending a listed gaming and media company against enforcement litigation, alleging systemic failures in anti-money laundering and counter terrorism financing compliance
+- defending an Australian listed corporate against enforcement litigation, alleging systemic failures in anti-money laundering and counter terrorism financing compliance;

-- representing a global investment bank during regulatory and criminal proceedings following a US$2 billion dollar fraud committed by one of its employees
+- representing a global investment bank in relation to multi-jurisdictional regulatory and criminal proceedings following a multi-billion dollar fraud committed by one of its employees.